 Welcome to ICC

-We're Insurance Claim Consultants, and for 35 years we've been helping neighbors across North Carolina, South Carolina, and Georgia navigate hurricane damage claims.
+We're Insurance Claims Consultants, and for 35 years we've been helping neighbors across North Carolina, South Carolina, and Georgia navigate hurricane damage claims.
 We handle everything—documentation, negotiation, settlement—so you can focus on recovery.
 We're not here to dramatize what you're going through.
 We're here to help you rebuild.

 Ready to unlock your policy's full potential?
 Click the ICC logo below to talk with us live via phone or video.
 We're here when you need us.